Hi, I'm Kayla!

 Harvest Branding Presentation (May 2025)

-"The Harvest" was a young adults centered ministry at New Song Church, located in Bellingham, WA.
+"The Harvest" is a young adults centered ministry at New Song Church, located in Bellingham, WA.
 After about a year of creating posts for the Instagram, our team decided it was time that we needed to create brand guidelines instead of just designing what we felt was fun for the current moment.
 It was long overdue, but after discussions with the pastor about what styles and colors he liked, I created a branding presentation for The Harvest.
 With this, we were able to keep our look consistent and make our social media feed more pleasing to look at.

 100% produced, directed, written, and edited by me.
 This is one of my favorite projects I've done because I got to play as a screenwriter and a director, while having fun with my friends too.

-Me friend went around "interviewing" people and gave me the raw footage to edit and turn it into something fun.
+My friend went around "interviewing" people and gave me the raw footage to edit and turn it into something fun.
 Made with Premiere Pro and After Effects.

 Completed Deliverable To Client's Standards (6/15/25)